Annabelle McEwen, BIO-IDENTIFIER_1, 2023, dye sublimation print on aluminium, 35.5cm x 27.9cm x 1.5cm, The National Portrait Gallery, Canberra

 Established in 2007, the National Photographic Portrait Prize recognises the vitality and diversity of photographic portraiture.
 Our 2024 judges - José Da Silva, Director of Sydney's UNSW Galleries and curator of the 18th Adelaide Biennial of Australian Art; Pippa Milne, Curator at PHOTO Australia; and the National Portrait Gallery's Director Curatorial and Collection, Isobel Parker Philip -

-have selected 34 portraits from over 1800 entries
+have selected 34 portraits from over 1800 entries.

 This year's prize affirms the myriad ways in which photographic portraits can tell stories, challenge stereotypes, interrogate identity and expand the wavs we think about ourselves, each other and the world we live in.
 An exploration of relationships - particularly family, community and intimacy - is a powerful force within the exhibition, as is honouring the strength, beauty and resilience photographers encounter in their sitters.